cosmos/sdk-tutorials/liquidity-module/index.md

 The target channel number increments each time a blockchain connects to the testnet.
 The target channel number might be different for you.
 In this example:

 - The name of the source port for `myblockchain` is `transfer` and the source channel is `channel-0`.
-- The name of the target port for `cosmoshub-testnet` is also named `transfer` and the target channel is `channel-73`.
+- The name of the target port for `cosmoshub-testnet` is also `transfer` and the target channel is `channel-73`.

 Leave this relayer terminal window open.
 You won't run any more commands in this terminal window, but the relayer process continues to runs here.
 You can view this window to confirm that  inter-blockchain transfers are successful.